kubernetes/sig-release/release-team/role-handbooks/enhancements/README.md

 - Close issues marked as stable that made it into the release, only after the corresponding KEPs have been marked `Implemented`
 - Close milestones that are complete
 - Cleanup old milestones
+- Open a pull request to add the exceptions.yaml file with all the KEPs which applied for an exception during enhancements freeze and code freeze.
+You can find an example of this exceptions.yaml file [here](https://github.com/kubernetes/sig-release/blob/master/releases/release-1.29/exceptions.yaml).

 ### Limitations